catberry/catberry/docs/get-started.md

 This is a guide about how to start your new Catberry project fast.

-The easiest and fastest way to start your new project is take [example](../example) project as a basis.
+The easiest and fastest way to start your new project is to take [example](../example) project as a basis.

-All you need to start Catberry application is set of your Catberry modules and some scripts to initialize your application are described below.
+All you need to start Catberry application is to set up your Catberry modules.
+Some scripts to initialize your application are described below.

 Typical project structure looks like this: